MertSenel/microservices-on-cloud-kubernetes-azure/README.md

 13. deploy Online Boutique and check its proper deployment
 14. run kubectl get all to display all deployed assets and IP address information

-Application can now be accessed as described [above](https://github.com/didier-durand/microservices-on-cloud-kubernetes#access-to-application--load-generator)
+Application can now be accessed as described below.

 ### AKS Lab Demo User Snippets